khaoyy/BIOL3070-Howa/FinalReport.md

 ### Interpretation - Second Analysis

+We see significance in a few specific years which are worth investigating further.
+The elevation linear model only sees significance at the intercept which really only suggests that the intercept of the model is much different than 0.
+We can further analyze the effect of elevation on harvest, but it is probably not necessary.

 ### Interpretation - Third Analysis

 Due to our ANOVA test for year being highly significant, but seeing no significance in the Tukey’s HSD, we can conclude that one or more population means are different from each other, but we cannot draw a confident conclusion about which ones.
-There was no need to run a Tukey’s HSD for elevation, as the ANOVA returned no signifance.
+There was no need to run a Tukey’s HSD for elevation, as the ANOVA returned no significance.

-### Limitations
+# CONCLUSION

+While graphical summaries and intial linear modeling and ANOVA testing suggest possible impacts on year and harvest, it appears that neither play a large enough role on harvest quatity of apple trees to consider those factors statistically significant.
 There are a few limitations that come with this data set.
 The first one is that apple trees may produce a heavy crop of fruit in one year and then very little to almost none the next.
 This is called “alternate” or “biennial bearing”.
 The typical pattern is 2 alternating years, but some trees may have an excessive crop one year and then very little for the next two years (University of Saskatchewan, 2018).
 The lack of knowledge about what part of this alternate bearing cycle the dataset trees are in limits us to not be able to make conclusive causation claims with any of our tested factors.

 The second limitation is with the dataset itself.
 There are many observations that are missing data within rows.
 The amount of data is